EGI-Federation/training-datahub/README.md

 ## Requirements

-* A valid account to access the [EGI Training infrastructure](https://wiki.egi.eu/wiki/Training_infrastructure)
+* A valid account to access the [EGI Training infrastructure](https://wiki.egi.eu/wiki/Training_infrastructure).
-* Basic knowledge of Linux user environment, [Docker container](https://docs.docker.com/engine/reference/commandline/container/) and the [requests](http://docs.python-requests.org/en/v2.7.0/) library of Python (v2.7.2+) are requested
+* Basic knowledge of Linux user environment, [Docker container](https://docs.docker.com/engine/reference/commandline/container/) and the [requests](http://docs.python-requests.org/en/v2.7.0/) library of Python (v2.7.2+) are requested.
-* An access token to access the volume space in [Onedata](https://onedata.org/)
+* An access token to access the volume space in [Onedata](https://onedata.org/).

 ## Generate a token to access the Onedata volume space

 To generate your personal access token using the web interface, please follow these steps:
 * Log in the EGI DataHub service at: https://datahub.egi.eu/ using the [EGI AAI Check-In service](https://www.egi.eu/services/check-in/).
 * Click on the <b>"ACCESS TOKENS"</b> menu.
-* Clink on <b>"Create new access token"</b>
+* Clink on <b>"Create new access token"</b>.
 * Store the token somewehere safe.

 How to generate your access token with REST API will be introduced in Exercise no.4 (see below)